-Screen in the policy (subject the policy to an Equality Impact Assesment) i.e. the likely impact is 'major' in respect of one, or more of the equality of opportunity and/or good relations categories and/or good relations categories i.e. the likely impact is 'minor' in respect of one, or more of the equality of opportunity and/or good relations categories the decision is to subject the policy to an equality impact assessment (i.e. 'screer ' the policy), please provide details of the reasons.
-N/A the decision is not to conduct an equality impact assessment (i.e. 'screen out' the blicy), please provide details of the reasons.
-N/A
+Screen in the policy (subject the policy to an Equality Impact Assesment) i.e. the likely impact is 'major' in respect of one, or more of the equality of opportunity and/or good relations categories i.e. the likely impact is 'minor' in respect of one, or more of the equality of opportunity and/or good relations categories

-Screen out the policy without mitigation or an alternative policy proposed to be adopted (no Equality Impact Assessment) i.e. the likely impact is 'none' in respect of all of the equality of opportunity
+Screen out the policy without mitigation or an alternative policy proposed to be adopted (no Equality Impact Assessment) i.e. the likely impact is 'none' in respect of all of the equality of opportunity and/or good relations categories